-aste water discharge are analyzed twice per year at a legally recognized and accredited laboratory to meet these minimum standards as part of our quality monitoring system.
+Waste water discharge are analyzed twice per year at a legally recognized and accredited laboratory to meet these minimum standards as part of our quality monitoring system.

 Monitoring Evaluation and Learning

 Several evaluating instruments were developed as activities unfolded.
 A reef foot print quick was developed to access previous knowledge about the impact each student has on the reef by measure their daily carbon footprint.
 This was included as part of the resource guide.